-Supervisory Board of Corticeira Amorim, SGPS, S.A.
+Conselho Fiscal da Corticeira Amorim, SGPS, S.A.

-Address - Registered office of the company: Rua de Meladas, n.o 380 - Apartado 20 - 4536-902 MOZELOS Telephone: 22 747 54 00
+Address - Sede social da sociedade: Rua de Meladas, n.o 380 - Apartado 20 - 4536-902 MOZELOS Telephone: 22 747 54 00

 The Company ensures that the Supervisory Board will be the first to be made aware of the contents of such whistle-blowing reports (no employee of the Company is authorised to open mail specifically addressed to this corporate body or any of its individual members).